-Overall Fleet Aggressivity Ranking
+Overall Fleet Aggressivity Ranking.

-The second metric, hereafter referred to as the aggressivity metric (AM), was used to rank order all passenger vehicles, cars and LTVs, by their relative aggressivity using 1991-94 FARS and GES.
+The second metric, hereafter referred to as the aggressivity metric (AM), was used to rank order all passenger vehicles, cars and LTVs, by their relative aggressivity.
 Only current production vehicles with at least 10,000 police-reported crashes over the period of 1991-94 were included in the ranking.
+Figure 6 presents the top twenty vehicles from that ranking in descending order by their relative aggressivity.
+The most striking feature of Figure 6 is that every vehicle in the rank ordering of the top twenty aggressors is either a light truck or van.

-The vehicles in the aggressivity ranking was aggregated by vehicle family into five categories of LTVs - sports utility vehicles, full-sized pickups, small pickups, minivans, and full-sized vans - and four categories of passenger cars - large, midsize, compact, and subcompact.
-The categories assigned to each vehicle were as tabulated in the Automotive News Market Data Book [3].
-This study grouped luxury, near luxury, and large cars into a single large car category.
+Figure 6 suggests that LTVs as a group are more aggressive than passenger cars.
+To further pursue this observation, the aggressivity ranking was regrouped by vehicle family into five categories of LTVs - sports utility vehicles, full-sized pickups, small pickups, minivans, and full-sized vans - and four categories of passenger cars - large, midsize, compact, and subcompact.
+The categories assigned to each vehicle are as tabulated in the Automotive News Market Data Book [1].
+This study groups luxury, near luxury, and large cars into a single large car category.